Professional Bull Riders: History

 On November 5, 2021, a new tour was announced; the PBR Team Series.
 It debuted in 2022 and runs from the summer to autumn of every year.
 The first eight teams and their respective owners were announced on January 6, 2022.
 The teams representing different regions of the United States go head-to-head against each other in events in each of the teams' respective hometowns, as well as two "neutral site" events.
 The season culminates with the Team Series Championship, which is held at T-Mobile Arena in Las Vegas.
 The year-end champion team wins a trophy shaped like a giant belt buckle, as well as a large money bonus.
 Each individual member of the champion team also wins a regular-sized championship belt buckle and money bonus.
 The team's ownership group also wins a money bonus.
 During the Team Series' inaugural 2022 season, the PBR awarded the MVP (the individual rider that scored the most points during the Team Series regular season) with a $50,000 bonus.
 Beginning in 2023, in addition to the award, the year-end MVP receives a 100,000 bonus.
 Since 2023, the PBR has also awarded an MVP of the Team Series Championship event with a $10,000 bonus.
 The other teams that finish in the top four of the Championship event, including each individual team member and ownership group, also receive a year-end money bonus.
 On February 23, 2024, the PBR announced the addition of two new teams to the series.
+On March 30, 2026, the organization announced plans to add two new teams in 2027.

 The trophy cup that the PBR's annual individual world champion receives in addition to the gold belt buckle and money bonus was originally called the Bud Light Cup from 1994 through 2002.
 However, when Bud Light was no longer the Premier Series' title sponsor by 2003, it was referred to simply as the PBR Cup or PBR Championship Trophy.
 In 2022, the trophy cup was officially renamed the Jerome Robinson Cup; in honor of former bull rider and longtime PBR arena director Jerome Robinson, who died that year.

 In September 2022, it was announced that the PBR Hall of Fame would be located at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma, within the museum's American Rodeo Gallery.
 It opened the following year.

 From June through August 2022, the PBR hosted lower-level tour events on Sundays at Cowtown Coliseum in Fort Worth, Texas.
 Since 2023, these events take place at the venue on most Thursdays of the calendar year.
 Cowtown Coliseum was the site of the very first PBR event in April 1993.